 Once the Health Department receives the positive or negative test results from the State Lab, the bite victim and the pet owner (if applicable) will be contacted with these results.

 If the biting animal tests negative for rabies and your pet is vaccinated, no further action is needed.

 If the biting animal tests negative for rabies and your pet is not currently vaccinated, it must be vaccinated.

 If the biting animal tests positive for rabies, each case will be individually evaluated to determine what actions are needed; general guidelines, however, are as follows:

-If your pet has a current rabies vaccination, it will need a booster shot and will undergo a 45-day quarantine.
+If your pet has a current or lapsed rabies vaccination, it will need a booster shot and will undergo a 45-day quarantine.
 This means your pet must have limited exposure to members outside your immediate family and must be kept in a private yard or restrained on a leash if in public.
 Note: Proof of rabies vaccination must be submitted.

 If your pet is required to have shots, proof of the shots must be submitted to the Health Department by mail, in person, or by fax at 301-600-3180.